bioinfo-ucsd/BISB-Bootcamp-2024/website/summer-seminar.md

 ## Schedule

-*Seminars will take place 12:00 PM-1:00 PM on Thursday August 15th and and Thursday August 29th.*
+*Seminars will take place 12:00 PM-1:00 PM on Thursday August 15th and Thursday August 29th.*

 {% for seminar in site.seminars %}
 {{ seminar }}